VidTu/BSCFSIO/README.md

 **Q**: Where can I download this mod?
 **A**: [GitHub](https://github.com/VidTu/BSCFSIO).
+You can also find unstable builds at [GitHub Actions](https://github.com/VidTu/BSCFSIO/actions), you'll need a GitHub account to download them.

 **Q**: Which mod loaders are supported?
 **A**: Fabric is supported, Quilt should work too.
-Forge and NeoForge are NOT supported and never will be.
+Forge and NeoForge are NOT supported and may never will be.

 **Q**: Which versions are supported?
 **A**: Minecraft 1.20.1 only.

 **Q**: Why not Forge or 1.20.6 or 1.21.1 or 1.19.4 or 1.20.4?
-**A**: Because my friend that asked my plays Fabric 1.20.1.
-Fork it and PR it, maybe I'll accept.
+**A**: Because my friend plays Fabric 1.20.1.

 **Q**: Do I need Fabric API?
 **A**: Yes, you'll need Fabric API.
 You'll also need Cloth Config API.